google/gsocguides/pages/student/12-how_to_get_a_head_start.md

 **Meetup and discussion groups**

-You can always find students who are excited by the same ideas as yours.
+You can always find GSoC contributors who are excited by the same ideas as yours.
 Use your GSoC contacts to organize meetups and discussion groups.
-You can meet up with people who are.
-It's always good to put a face on the names that you've been friends with.
+You can meet up with people who are interested in the same things as you.
+It's always good to put a face to the names that you've been friends with.
 Help each other out with coding problems.

 **Organize Student Chapters**